-Call center leaders use quality management evaluation forms to review and document the work of call center agents, such as how they handle calls.
+Call center leaders use quality management forms to review and document the work of call center agents, such as how they handle calls.
 Used optimally, these forms embody a contact center’s most important objectives, are the gold standard against which agent behaviors are measured and deliver much-needed data used for reporting purposes.

 Key performance indicators (KPIs) are the specific behaviors documented in the evaluation form.
 Used to reward agents for positive performance, promote a new initiative and monitor behavior against compliance requirements, KPIs come in two common types: core KPIs and custom KPIs.